Steve Hardy Mandy Green Maureen Tebbutt Rev. Steve Sweet Vicky Bott Brenda Seaton

-Diane Brown- Assistant Headteacher
+Diane Brown- Headteacher

 In my spare time, I continue my love of music, playing the violin, piano and guitar.
 I love theatre, reading and travel, especially with my family, having been a member of an international twinning organisation.
 I have written several short, narrative poems and one illustrated picture book for children, which are published for Kindle users.